codecrafters-io/http-server-tester/internal/test_helpers/scenarios/pass_base/README.md

 ["Build Your Own HTTP server" Challenge](https://app.codecrafters.io/courses/http-server/overview).

 [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is the
 protocol that powers the web.
-In this challenge, you'll build a HTTP/1.1 server that is capable of serving multiple clients.
+In this challenge, you'll build an HTTP/1.1 server that is capable of serving multiple clients.

 Along the way you'll learn about TCP servers,